dart-lang/language/resources/type-system/inference.md

 ##### Method override inference

-A method which subject to override inference is missing one or more component types of its signature.
+A method which is subject to override inference is missing one or more component types of its signature, and it overrides one or more declarations.
 Each missing type is filled in with the corresponding type from the overridden or implemented method.
 If there are multiple overridden/implemented methods, and any two of them have non-equal types (declared or inferred) for a parameter position which is being inferred for the overriding method, it is an error.
 If there is no corresponding parameter position in the overridden method to infer from and the signatures are compatible, it is treated as dynamic (e.g. overriding a one parameter method with a method that takes a second optional parameter).
-Note: if there is no corresponding parameter position in the overriden method to infer from and the signatures are incompatible (e.g. overriding a one parameter method with a method that takes a second non-optional parameter), the inference result is not defined and tools are free to either emit an error, or to defer the error to override checking.
+Note: if there is no corresponding parameter position in the overridden method to infer from and the signatures are incompatible (e.g. overriding a one parameter method with a method that takes a second non-optional parameter), the inference result is not defined and tools are free to either emit an error, or to defer the error to override checking.

 ##### Instance field, getter, and setter override inference